Nahlez/Vocabulary-English-dictionary-scraper/README.md

 This was an old script that I used to create a csv to import into Anki.

-# Vocab Dictionary Scrap to csv.
+# Vocab Dictionary Scraper to csv.

 This repository should be used after obtaining the file "***vocab.csv***" from [this another script.](https://github.com/Nahlez/Add-new-vocabulary-to-a-csv "this another script.")